scientific-software-reviewers/scientific-software-reviewers.github.io/content/en/docs/welcome/introduction.md

 The text exercises make no assumptions about coding knowledge.
 Text exercise 1 is a baking recipe.
 Text exercise 2 is an example of culturally specific mixup.
 These can occur when writing documentation for a global audience.
 Variations in cultural knowledge always exist and it is important to have this in mind when writing or reviewing.
-Text exercise 3 is some origami instructions,
+Text exercise 3 is some origami instructions, for some hands-on 'hands-on' reviewing.

 The exercises that use code are in Python and in Fortran.
 You can do either or both!
 Python is used by people across various domains by people with various scientific and non-scientific backgrounds.
 The python exercises will be at the "introduction to python level" found in "learn python" tutorials.
 Fortran has a more restricted user base in terms of which domains people work in.
 These domains typically have numerical code.
 For Fortran exercise 1, some mathematics knowledge is assumed.
 Fortran exercise 2 is a refactoring exercise.

 ### Help I don't have a GitHub account!